gairik99/NoteApp/README.md

 # NoteApp

-it is a note taking app
+it is a note taking app.